-The purpose of the Club Sports Program is to offer sporting and competitive activity for any interested student of Columbia University or Barnard College who has the desire to participate, to develop skills in specific sports and to provide an opportunity for extramural competition.
-The program makes available both formal and informal opportunities for instruction and participation in a wide range of recreational activities, which foster the development of sound leisure values and the life enrichment aspects of the use of leisure time.
+The purpose of the Club Sports Program is to offer sporting and competitive activity for any interested student of Columbia University, Barnard College or Teachers College who has the desire to participate, to develop skills in specific sports and/or to provide an opportunity for extramural competition.

+Club Sports can choose to make available formal, informal, or a combination of the both formats for opportunities for instruction and participation in a wide range of recreational activities, which foster the development of sound leisure values and the life enrichment aspects of the use of leisure time.
 Providing a basis for fellowship among students around common interests, and to develop a feeling of belonging and understanding between individuals and groups, through satisfying leisure time experiences, in the shared pursuit of these interests are the primary function of the Club Sports Program.

 The Club Sports Program relies on student initiative, organization and financing to make the program effective.
 Organized and administered by undergraduate students, each club has four undergraduate student officers (president, vice-president, treasurer, secretary) who provide organizational leadership, financial accountability, perform administrative tasks, manage risk and liability and oversee all club operations.

-One representative from each club constitutes the Club Sports Assembly, which is headed by an elected student executive board, the Club Sports Governing Board (CSGB).
-The CSGB administers the budget allocation process and help to establish guidelines for the program.
-Although the clubs are encouraged to be self-supporting, the Club Sports Office works closely with the Club Sports constituency in an advisory capacity, administering limited financial support, scheduling facility usage, and providing guidance.
+One representative from each club in good standing, as defined in this document, constitutes the Club Sports Assembly, which is headed by an elected student executive board, the Club Sports Governing Board (CSGB).
+The CSGB administers the budget allocation process and helps to establish guidelines for the program.
+Although clubs are encouraged to be self-supporting, the Club Sports Office works closely with the Club Sports constituency in an advisory capacity, administering limited financial support, scheduling facility usage, and providing guidance.
 The Director of Intramural & Club Sports assists recognized clubs in fulfilling their goals and objectives.